-According to the new 2013 GE Global Innovation Barometer, the pressure for innovation remains high globally.
+According to the GE Global Innovation Barometer, the pressure for innovation remains high globally.
 More than 90% of the 3,000+ executives surveyed cited innovation as their top priority.
-This news is not surprising; “innovation” is percolating not just in manufacturing, but in nearly every area we touch as individual consumers-from healthcare to shopping to entertainment.
+This news is not surprising; “innovation” is percolating not just in manufacturing, but in nearly every area we touch as individual consumers – from healthcare to shopping to entertainment.

 Perhaps more insightful is another result cited in the survey report: “While incremental and product innovation have historically been the main drivers of growth for companies, business model innovation is gaining momentum within the context of today’s low-growth, resource-constrained world.”
 Let’s put that in context.

-Business models – a place to look for innovationstrong>
+Business models – a place to look for innovation

 We position that type of innovation as Platforms 1 and 2.
 New business models usually imply a higher-level, more disruptive form of innovation (our “Platform 3”) that affects organizational, supply chain, and delivery structures.